 Information is organized according to 1) elements specific and unique to the program, 2) seminar series and informal forums, and 3) program and departmental requirements.

 A note about timing and benefits of the curriculum: CTRD trainees are often selected after they finish their coursework.
 We have fewer fellowships than interested students and consequently these curricular guidelines will sometimes be followed by students prior to their selection for fellowship support.
 The reasoning here is that for students whose interests match those of the training faculty, the curriculum is ‘its own reward.’
 By interacting with one another and the faculty, trainees and potential trainees will learn concepts and techniques that will enable them to conduct outstanding research bearing on Common Themes in Reproductive Diversity.

 1) Elements specific and unique to the Training Program

 All CTRD trainees receive training beyond existing departmental or university requirements.
 We offer four CTRD-specific courses, taught by teams of CTRD Training Faculty.
-These courses meet at the Center for the Integrative Study of Animal Behavior (CISAB), which has a long history of fostering interdisciplinary exchange.
+These courses meet in the Animal Behavior Program’s seminar room at 409 N. Park Avenue.
+The Program has a long history of fostering interdisciplinary exchange.

 The centerpiece of our training program consists of two courses, one entitled Concepts in Reproductive Diversity and the other entitled Techniques in Reproductive Diversity.
 Training faculty from different home departments act as organizers.

 The Concepts course, Concepts in Reproductive Diversity, is based on an enormously successful program.
-CISAB has long offered A501, Seminar in Animal Behavior, each semester on rotating topics, and brought hundreds of visiting scientists to campus to interact with several generations of students.
+The Animal Behavior Program has long offered A501, Seminar in Animal Behavior, each semester on rotating topics, and brought hundreds of visiting scientists to campus to interact with several generations of students.
 Representative Concepts course offerings include the following: